 The balance of payments doctrine overlooks the fact that the extent of foreign trade depends entirely on prices.
 It disregards the fact that nothing can be imported or exported if price differences, which make the trade profitable, do not exist.
 The balance of payments doctrine derives from superficialities.
 Anyone who simply looks at what is taking place on the Bourse every day and every hour sees, to be sure, only that the momentary state of the balance of payments is decisive for supply and demand on the foreign exchange market.
 Yet this diagnosis is merely the start of the inquiry into the factors determining foreign exchange rates.
-The next question is: What determines the momentary state of the balance of payments is determined by the structure of prices and by the sales and purchases inspired by differences in prices.
+The next question is: What determines the momentary state of the balance of payments?
+This must lead only to the conclusion that the balance of payments is determined by the structure of prices and by the sales and purchases inspired by differences in prices.

-Foreign Exchange Rates
+3. Foreign Exchange Rates